LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/external-invocations.md

 Together with the retrieved domain of the authorization server and the `client-id` + `client-secret`, we can now generate an access-token to authenticate against our FaaS Invocation Gateway.

-Please follow the steps described [here](https://developers.liveperson.com/authorizing-liveengage-applications-overview.html#getting-started) to better understand how to generate oAuth2.0 tokens via the authoriation server.
+Please follow the steps described [here](https://developers.liveperson.com/authorizing-liveengage-applications-overview.html#getting-started) to better understand how to generate OAuth 2.0 tokens via the authorization server.

 In the following example, [Postman](https://www.getpostman.com/) will be used to better illustrate how external applications can authenticate against the authorization server and execute an invocation.
 Feel free to import this ([Postman Collection](https://raw.githubusercontent.com/LivePersonInc/developers-community/master/assets/FaaS.postman_collection.json)) to execute the same steps within your local machine: